Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 10-12 Formal Report.md

 	- Corbin Hibler
 	- Dylan Hughes
 ### Introduction
 From lab 10 to lab 12 we analyzed the design and functions of the parts that make up a two-level multiplier.
-We separrated the two-level multiplier into its major components, the priority encoder, decoder, barrel shifter, and carry-look-ahead adder.
-Using Vivado we learned the concepts and applications of serial communication and how can be used to .
-Finally we implemented and tested CLA's of increacing size to complete the whole two-level multiplier.
+We separated the two-level multiplier into it's major components, the priority encoder, decoder, barrel shifter, and carry-look-ahead adder.
+Using Vivado we learned the concepts and applications of serial communication and how it can be used to communicate with an FPGA board.
+Finally, we implemented and tested CLA's of increasing size to complete the whole 64-bit two-level multiplier.

 ### Methodology
 To make high-precision integer multiplication more efficient, the main component of our 64-bit two-level multiplier is a two-level priority encoder.
 A $n$-input two-level priority encoder  requires many gates, as cost and complexity increases exponentially with large $n$ values [1].
 For this reason, normal priority encoders are not typically used for high-precision applications, such as a high input multipliers.
-However, by using a two-level priority encoder,
+However, by using a two-level priority encoder, we can make a new, more efficient design.

+The next component of our multiplier is a two-level decoder, which we

 ### Results
 #### Lab 11